KauzClay/docs-tap/scst-policy/overview.hbs.md

 The Policy Controller:

 - Verifies signatures on container images used by Kubernetes resources
-- Enforces policies to allow or deny images being admitted a cluster
+- Enforces policies to allow or deny images being admitted in a cluster
 - Allows operators to define multiple policies in the cluster
 - Allows operators to select which `namespaces` to enforce policies against
 - Supports `cosign` signatures and keyless signing